About the Journal

 Peer Review Process

-The OJRNHC operates on a double-blind peer review policy.
+The OJRNHC operates on a double-blind peer-review policy.
 Authors should blind their manuscripts prior to submission.
 Two reviewers are initially assigned to each manuscript.
-Reviewers score each article and make recommendations about declination, minor revisions, substantial revisions, or acceptance.
+Reviewers score each article and make recommendations about publication, including acceptance, minor revisions, substantial revisions, or declination.
 Articles that receive conflicting reviewer opinions may be sent to a third reviewer who then provides a score and recommendation.
 All reviewer scores and comments are provided to the authors.

 Publication Frequency